 There is a way out.

-If you are still hurting after a painful coming out experience (whether it was a week ago or a decade ago) then this webinar may help you to inner peace, clarity and acceptance.
+Here is a recording of a webinar ‘Overcoming the pain of coming out’ that I hosted.
+If you are still hurting after a painful coming out experience (whether it was a week ago or a decade ago) then it may just help you to inner peace, clarity and acceptance.